yecril71pl/cpp-docs.pl-pl/docs/standard-library/allocator-class.md

 ### <a name="parameters"></a>Parametry

+*right*<br/>
-*prawy* obiekt programu przydzielania ma być przypisane do innego takiego obiektu.
+Obiekt alokatora, który można przypisać do innego takiego obiektu.

 ### <a name="return-value"></a>Wartość zwracana